Auto Transcript

 The Holy Spirit so superintended the human authors that through their individual personalities and different styles of writing, they composed and recorded God’s words to man without error, in the whole or in part.

 Was the Bible written by God?
 Yes.
 Was the Bible written by men?
 Yes.
-If you can fully figure out how that goes together, um it’s something of a mystery, but we do have some explanation for it in the scriptures. in second Peter.
+If you can fully figure out how that goes together, it’s something of a mystery, but we do have some explanation for it in the scriptures.
+In second Peter.
 We’ll get there in just a minute.

 So, famous verse for us, and this is a great example of a good translation.